smahmad/Configs/README.md

 AWS Single Sign-On (AWS SSO) is where you create, or connect, your workforce identities in AWS once and manage access centrally across your AWS organization.
 We can create user identities directly in AWS SSO, or you can bring them from your Microsoft Active Directory or a standards-based identity provider, such as Okta Universal Directory or Azure AD.

-Follow the following steps to integrate AWS Single Sign-on with Azure Active Directory (Azure AD).
+Following are the instructions to integrate AWS Single Sign-on with Azure Active Directory (Azure AD).

 ## **Setting up Azuru AD as identity source**

+Following are the steps to configure up the Azure active directory as Identity source in AWS Single Sign-on.

 1) Go to AWS SSO console, select settings. choose Change Identity Source actions form Actions list for under Identity Source section